When Everyone’s a Publisher, Who Will ‘Convene’ The Public?

 2. Use existing NGOs — partisan and nonpartisan alike — to produce in-depth analytical reports about information for which there isn’t a sufficient private market but that are critical to a functioning democracy.
 NGOs and their funders will be motivated by their desire to set the public agenda around topics of their concern.
 They are not interested primarily in the popularity of their ideas.

 3. Private news organizations remain in the business of audience aggregation.
 Journalists will compete to make analytical reports relevant and accessible to a broader audience.
 Their interest in aggregating audiences to whom they can sell advertising aligns well with the goal of convening diverse perspectives around an issue of public importance.
-Shoot, private news organizations who create online communities that make it fun or profitable to join might even be able to charge for the privilege.
+Shoot, private news organizations that create online communities that make it fun or profitable to join might even be able to charge for the privilege.
 In other words, private news organizations charge for the private experiences they provide around a public good.

 This three-pronged approach creates appropriate roles for government, charities and private enterprise.

-That’s my theory anyway.
+That’s my theory, anyway.
 Stay tuned for the next few months and I’ll let you know how it works in our coverage of North Carolina’s dropout rate.